Crocs, Inc. (NASDAQ:CROX) Shares Sold by TLW Wealth Management LLC

-Several other hedge funds and other institutional investors have also bought and sold shares of CROX.
-Benjamin Edwards Inc. bought a new stake in Crocs in the 3rd quarter valued at about $38,000.
-C M Bidwell & Associates Ltd. bought a new stake in Crocs in the 3rd quarter valued at about $41,000.
-Exchange Traded Concepts LLC lifted its position in Crocs by 37.8% in the 3rd quarter.
-Exchange Traded Concepts LLC now owns 496 shares of the textile maker’s stock valued at $71,000 after purchasing an additional 136 shares during the last quarter.
-FMR LLC lifted its position in Crocs by 54.2% in the 1st quarter.
-FMR LLC now owns 2,846 shares of the textile maker’s stock valued at $73,000 after purchasing an additional 1,000 shares during the last quarter.
-Finally, Fifth Third Bancorp lifted its position in Crocs by 74.6% in the 3rd quarter.
-Fifth Third Bancorp now owns 536 shares of the textile maker’s stock valued at $77,000 after purchasing an additional 229 shares during the last quarter.
+Other hedge funds also recently modified their holdings of the company.
+Benjamin Edwards Inc. acquired a new position in Crocs in the 3rd quarter worth about $38,000.
+C M Bidwell & Associates Ltd. acquired a new position in Crocs in the 3rd quarter worth about $41,000.
+Exchange Traded Concepts LLC raised its holdings in Crocs by 37.8% in the 3rd quarter.
+Exchange Traded Concepts LLC now owns 496 shares of the textile maker’s stock worth $71,000 after purchasing an additional 136 shares during the period.
+FMR LLC raised its holdings in Crocs by 54.2% in the 1st quarter.
+FMR LLC now owns 2,846 shares of the textile maker’s stock worth $73,000 after purchasing an additional 1,000 shares during the period.
+Finally, Fifth Third Bancorp raised its holdings in Crocs by 74.6% in the 3rd quarter.
+Fifth Third Bancorp now owns 536 shares of the textile maker’s stock worth $77,000 after purchasing an additional 229 shares during the period.
 94.00% of the stock is owned by institutional investors and hedge funds.

-Crocs (NASDAQ:CROX – Get Rating) last released its earnings results on Tuesday, February 15th.
-The textile maker reported $2.15 earnings per share for the quarter, topping the consensus estimate of $2.01 by $0.14.
-The business had revenue of $586.63 million for the quarter, compared to the consensus estimate of $580.71 million.
-Crocs had a net margin of 31.37% and a return on equity of 201.51%.
-The firm’s quarterly revenue was up 42.6% compared to the same quarter last year.
-During the same period last year, the firm posted $1.06 earnings per share.
-On average, analysts expect that Crocs, Inc. will post 10.16 EPS for the current fiscal year.
+Crocs (NASDAQ:CROX – Get Rating) last posted its quarterly earnings results on Tuesday, February 15th.
+The textile maker reported $2.15 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.01 by $0.14.
+The business had revenue of $586.63 million during the quarter, compared to analyst estimates of $580.71 million.
+Crocs had a return on equity of 201.51% and a net margin of 31.37%.
+The business’s revenue was up 42.6% compared to the same quarter last year.
+During the same period in the prior year, the business earned $1.06 earnings per share.
+On average, equities research analysts expect that Crocs, Inc. will post 10.16 EPS for the current year.

 Crocs, Inc engages in the design, development, manufacturing, worldwide marketing, sale and distribution of casual footwear, apparel, and accessories for men, women, and children.
 It operates through the following segments: Americas, Asia Pacific and Europe, Middle East & Africa (EMEA).
 The Americas segment consists of the revenues and expenses related to product sales in North and South America.